CiaranWelsh/pycotools3/PyCoTools/ReadMe.md

                                   This class is used implicitely within the plotting classes and an interface is provided as an option.

-        - `PlotHistogram`         - Plot histogram for each parameter in your estiation file
+        - `Histogram`         - Plot histogram for each parameter in your estiation file

-        - `PlotScatters`          - Plot all combinations of scatter graph
+        - `Scatters`          - Plot all combinations of scatter graph

-        - `PlotBoxPlots`          - visualize variance with box plots
+        - `Boxplots`          - visualize variance with box plots

-        - `PlotOptimizationPerformance` - evaluate optimization performance with plot of (ordered) likelihood Vs iteration.
+        - `RssVsIteration`    - evaluate optimization performance with plot of (ordered) likelihood Vs iteration.
 The flatter the graph the better.
-        - `Hex graphs`                  - Like scatters or histograms depending on whether the 'RSS' kwarg is passes to the `Mode` argument or not
+        - `Pca`               - Principle component analysis on PE data

+	- `LinearRegression`  - Lasso regression on PE data

-## Pydentify2
+## Pydentify

-The `pydentify2` module uses the `pycopi` module to fully automate the process outlined by Schaber 2012: Easy Identifiability Analysis in Copasi.
+The `pydentify` module uses the `pycopi` module to fully automate the process outlined by Schaber 2012: Easy Identifiability Analysis in Copasi.

     Features Include:

         - `ProfileLikelihood`     - Setup and run profile likleihood for a model around current parameters

                                   - Optionally take parameters from a file (copasi output file for example) and perform profile likelihood around these parameters

                                   - Optionally take multiple sets of parameters from parameter estimation output file and perform profile likelihoods around each of them.

                                   - Optionally run on a cluster (sun grid engine is implemented but modular nature of the code means this bit can be replaced by code for any job scheduler)

         - `Plot`                  - Plotting facilities for profile likleihood output.

                                   - Chi2 based confidence interval is automatically calculated and plotted as red dotted line for determining identifiability status.

-                                    -   This calculation requires the number of data points used in the parameter estimation, the number of parameters estimated and the residual sum of squares value for the current point in parameter space and your data.
-For this reason when using the Plot feature with a profile likelihood calculated around parameters already in the model, these values need to be suplied.
-When parameter estiamtion data is used from file, the Plot class determines them for itself.
+                                  - Choose the x and y variables